endingcoding/scFuMamba/README.md

 The input data is two matrix (RNA: cell_numbers\*1\*gene_numbers, PROTEIN:cell_numbers\*1\*protein_numbers).
 In addition, input data should be normalized before running the model.

 ## Example
 Use Anaconda to create a Python virtual environment.
-Here, we will create a Python 3.11 environment named scMMAE
+Here, we will create a Python 3.11 environment named scFuMamba
 ```cmd
 conda create -n scFuMamba python=3.10.13
 ```